arq0017/docker-multi-service-app/README.md

-# Assignment: Create A Multi-Service Multi-Node Web App
+# Create A Multi-Service Multi-Node Web App

 ## Goal: create networks, volumes, and services for a web-based "cats vs. dogs" voting app

+### Note : This file contains commands after every services
 Here is a basic diagram of how the 5 services will work:

 ![diagram](./architecture.png)